 Mid-train tavern/observation lounge, Washington-Miami

-10 Roomette, 6 double bedroom Pullman Richmond sleeper
+10 Roomette, 6 double bedroom Pullman sleeper, Washington-Miami

 The train ran under the Pennsylvania Railroad’s catenary to Washington, pulled by an iconic GG1 Tuscan Red locomotive.
 From Washington to Richmond, it was handled by the Richmond, Fredericksburg & Potomac Railroad and a traditional diesel locomotive of the day.
 In Richmond, the Seaboard will add its own locomotives (always elephant style, front to back) painted in a light green that appears white when freshly washed, with red stripes and lettering.
 The familiar round Seaboard logo with “Through the Heart of the South” emblazoned in a heart shape in the middle of the logo adorns the nose of the locomotive below the headlight.

 You are a passenger traveling in a roomette.
 Because of the late afternoon hour, the complimentary orange juice hour in the dining car is over, and the stewards and their crews are prepping for dinner.
 Your tickets will be lifted by the Pullman conductor.
 Each sleeping car has its own porter who will handle your luggage for you both when entraining and detraining.
 In each sleeping car hallway there is a rack for printed timetables, a full-size copy of the Red Book, the national directory of hotels (A 1967 version of the internet) and related travel services, and a pad of Western Union telegram blanks.
 Passengers may initiate a telegram from their accommodation and the train crew will see to it that it is handed to the nearest station agent and transmitted.